usgs/shakemap-scenarios/README.md

     ]
 }
 ```
+If you create a rupture set for scenarios, I would like to archive them in this
+repository.
+So please send it in as a pull request or email the file to me.

 ### Input Directories

-The `mkinputdir` command line program will generate an input directory for each of the
+The `mkinputdir` command line program will generate an input directory for
-events in a rupture set.
-The arguments are explained with the help message:
+each of the events in a rupture set.
+The arguments are explained with the help
+message:
 ```
 $ mkinputdir -h
 usage: mkinputdir [-h] [-f FILE] [-r REFERENCE] [-d {-1,0,1,2}]